jarun/nnn/README.md

 To jump to the n<sup>th</sup> level parent, use `n + 1` dots (the first `.` denotes PWD).
 For example, to jump to the 6<th> parent of the current directory, use 7 dots.
 If the number of dots would take you *beyond* `/` (which isn't possible), you'll be placed at `/`.

 #### cd on quit

+To quit `nnn` and switch to the directory last opened follow the instructions below.

 Pick the appropriate file for your shell from [`scripts/quitcd`](scripts/quitcd) and add the contents to your shell's rc file.
 You'll need to spawn a new shell for the change to take effect.
 You should start `nnn` as `n` (or modify the function name to something else).